 The Terminator franchise is returning to the big screen with original director James Cameron in a producer role.
-The upcoming film also has a new star playing the titular Terminator, as well as several additional supporting cast members.
+The upcoming Terminator: Dark Fate has a new star playing the titular Terminator, and now the film has its first official trailer.

-It’s difficult not to be excited about the prospect of a new Terminator trilogy — especially considering Cameron (who largely dropped his involvement after Terminator 2: Judgment Day) is back, albeit as an executive producer.
-Deadpool director Tim Miller will helm the first film in the new trilogy, and Arnold Schwarzenegger will return as the classic T-800 Terminator, with original franchise star Linda Hamilton also reprising her role as Sarah Connor.
+It’s difficult not to be excited about the prospect of a new Terminator trilogy — as Cameron has teased — especially considering the acclaimed filmmaker (who largely dropped his involvement after Terminator 2: Judgment Day) is back, albeit as an executive producer.
+Deadpool director Tim Miller will helm the first film in the planned trilogy, and Arnold Schwarzenegger will return as the classic T-800 Terminator, with original franchise star Linda Hamilton also reprising her role as Sarah Connor.

-With the Terminator sequel scheduled to hit theaters November 22, 2019, here is everything we know about the movie so far.
+With Terminator: Dark Fate scheduled to hit theaters November 1, 2019, here is everything we know about the movie so far.

 The franchise has found its new Terminator.

-Agents of S.H.I.E.L.D. actor Gabriel Luna will portray the next version of the deadly Terminator in the still-untitled sequel, according to Deadline.
+Agents of SHIELD actor Gabriel Luna will portray the next version of the deadly Terminator in the sequel, according to Deadline.

 In with the new